-- 2. As the effectiveness of these relationships may change, and as new liaison relationships may be created, this list of organizations and liaison positions shall be reviewed annually by the Communications and Liaisons Committee and amended through resolutions to the house of delegates. - 3.
-Any member of the Association may propose the creation of a liaison relationship with another organization.
-These proposals should be submitted by no later than sixty (60) days prior to the opening session of the HOD.
-The proposal must include a description of the organization's operating purposes and a statement of the reasons for and goals of an AMSA liaison position.
-The proposal will be reviewed by the Communications and Liaisons Committee and approved or rejected by the Board of Trustees in conjunction with the DSP at the post-convention board meeting. - 4.
+- 2. As the effectiveness of these relationships may change, and as new liaison relationships may be created, this list of organizations and liaison positions shall be reviewed annually by the Communications and Liaisons Committee and amended through resolutions to the House of Delegates.
+New liaison relationships may be proposed in the form of a resolution to the House of Delegates.
+The proposal must include a description of the organization's operating purposes and a statement of the reasons for and goals of an AMSA liaison position, in addition to a synopsis of past or current collaboration with the organization.
+(2006) - 3.
 Any outside organization may solicit AMSA for possible establishment of a liaison relationship with their organization.
-Such proposal will be reviewed by the Communications and Liaisons (C & L) Committee and approved or rejected by the Board of Trustees in conjunction with the DSP.
-Until such time as the liaison position is approved and filled, communication with the organization will be maintained through the office of the DSP and the National President.
+Such proposal will be reviewed by the Communications and Liaisons (C & L) Committee and a resolution as described above will be drafted for submission to the House of Delegates.
+(2006) Until such time as the liaison position is approved and filled, communication with the organization will be maintained through the office of the DSP and the National President.
 (1998)

-C. Assignment of Liaisons
+D. Assignment of Liaisons

-- Regarding the AAFP, AAMC, ACGME, ACOG/APGO, ACP, AMA, IFMSA, LCME, NBME, NRMP and SHA: An Executive Committee or staff member of the Association (President, Vice President, STAL, ACT, Treasurer, DSP, LAD, and JRF) shall serve as liaison to these organizations.
+- 1. Applicants for liaison positions shall be solicited at the National Convention with the cooperation of Regional and Action Committee leaders.
+Appointments to the various liaison positions will be made as soon as possible thereafter but no later that the June meeting of the Board of Trustees (BOT).
+(2006) - 2.
+Regarding the AAFP, AAMC, ACGME, ACOG/APGO, ACP, AMA, IFMSA, LCME, NBME, NRMP, and SHA: An Executive Committee or staff member of the Association (President, Vice President, STAL, ACT, Treasurer, DSP, LAD, and JRF) shall serve as liaison to these organizations.
 The National President, taking into account the interests and availabilities of these colleagues, shall formalize liaison appointments to each of these organizations by the end of the June BOT meeting.
-In the event that a liaison position to any of these organizations is not assumed by one of these national leaders, the National President and the DSP shall solicit applications and select a qualified member to fill the position, at the discretion of the Board of Trustees.
-(2005) - 2.
-Regarding the AAP, ACPM, ACS, AMWA, AOA, APA, APHA, ATPM, ECFMG, GLMA, NMA, PHR, PNHP, PSR, SNMA and SOMA: Liaison roles shall be formalized as responsibilities of existing AMSA leadership positions, and made known as such in the election process for each of the corresponding positions, as follows:
+In the event that a liaison position to any of these organizations is not assumed by one of these national leaders, the Executive Committee of the BOT (2006) and the DSP shall solicit applications and select a qualified member to fill the position, at the discretion of the Board of Trustees.
+(2005)

+3. Regarding the AAP, ACAM, ACPM, ACS, AHMA, AMWA, AOA, APA, APHA, ATPM, ECFMG, GLMA, NMA, PCOC, PHR, PNHP, PSR, SNMA and SOMA: Liaison roles shall be formalized as responsibilities of existing AMSA leadership positions, and made known as such in the election process for each of the corresponding positions, as follows:
-AAP- IG Coordinator for Child and Adolescent Health

-ACPM-AC Chair for Community and Public Health

-ACS-IG Coordinator for Surgery

-AMWA-AC Coordinator(s) for WIM

-AOA-IG Coordinator for Osteopathy

-APA-IG Coordinator for Psychiatry

-APHA-AC Chair for Community and Public Health

-ATPM-AC Chair for Community abd Public Health

-ECFMG-International Trustee

-GLMA-AC Coordinator(s) for LGBTPM

-NMA-AC Coordinator(s) for MAC

-PHR-AC Coordinator for Health and Human Rights

-PNHP-AC Coordinator Health Policy, Universal Healthcare Coordinator

-PSR-AC Coordinator for Global Health

-SNMA-AC Coordinator(s) for MAC, as above

-SOMA-IG Coordinator for Osteopathy
+AAP-IG Coordinator for Child and Adolescent Health ACAM-AC Coordinator for Integrative, Complementary and Alternative Medicine (HuMed AC) (2006) ACPM-AC Chair for Community and Public Health ACS-IG Coordinator for Surgery AHMA-AC Coordinator for Humanistic Medicine (2006) AMWA-AC Coordinator(s) for WIM AOA-IG Coordinator for Osteopathy APA-IG Coordinator for Psychiatry APHA-AC Chair for Community and Public Health ATPM-AC Chair for Community abd Public Health ECFMG-International Trustee GLMA-AC Coordinator(s) for LGBTPM NMA-AC Coordinator(s) for MAC PCOC-National President (2006) PHR-AC Coordinator for Health and Human Rights PNHP-AC Coordinator Health Policy, Universal Healthcare Coordinator PSR-AC Coordinator for Global Health SNMA-AC Coordinator(s) for MAC, as above SOMA-IG Coordinator for Osteopathy

-In the event that the AC or IG, or coordinator position, listed above does not exist, or the position holder is not available to serve as liaison, the DSP shall solicit applications and select a qualified member to fill the position, appointed by the Board of Trustees by the end of the June BOT meeting.
+In the event that the AC or IG, or coordinator position, listed above does not exist, or the position holder is not available to serve as liaison, the DSP or Executive Committee of the BOT shall solicit applications and select a qualified member to fill the position, appointed by the Board of Trustees by the end of the June BOT meeting.